elliotherriman/calico/documentation/ink guide.md

 <summary><b>Styling text</b></summary>
 <br>

 Calico technically has two ways of processing tags.
 Tags added to the `Tags` class will apply before or after a line has been assembled.
-Tags added to the `Lexer` class will apply while a line is being assembled.
+Tags added to the `Parser` class will apply while a line is being assembled.

-This makes Lexer tags really, really handy for styling text, allowing you to easily set the font, colour, and any other CSS properties for a word or line.
+This makes Parser tags really, really handy for styling text, allowing you to easily set the font, colour, and any other CSS properties for a word or line.

 </details></p>
 <p>